JorgeCastilloPrz/ExpandablePanel/README.md

 Custom Attributes
 -------------

-ExpandablePanel lib allows you to customize the following properties:
+ExpandablePanel lib allows you to customize the following properties.
+Feel free to combine them to create cool user interfaces:

 * `expandablepanel:completionPercent`: % of the parent's height where you want the autocomplete animation to begin working.
 * `expandablepanel:completeExpandAnimationSpeed`: Speed for the autocomplete animation.
 * `expandablepanel:completeShrinkAnimationSpeed`: Speed for the autoshrink animation.
 * `expandablepanel:beginExpanded`: Use it if you need the topView to begin expanded.
 If that's your case, the view will play a bounce animation at start to inform the user about the hidden bottom view.
 * `expandablepanel:bounceCount`: Use it to set the number of times topView is going to play bounce animation when it begins expanded.
+* `expandablepanel:invertBehavior`: Use it to invert the panel's behaviour and make bottomView become the expandable one.
+You can combine it with any other custom attributes.
+Bounce animation will get inverted too when using this attr.

 Usage
 -----